FelipeRT98/Drops/README.md

 - A screensaver could be made compatible as far back as Windows 95.
 I chose to start from Windows XP because it was the first version fully based on the WinNT architecture, removing dependence on MS-DOS.

-## Build

-Drops was developed in Visual C++ 2008 on Windows XP, using C++03.

-To build the project yourself:

-1. Recreate the original development setup.
-2. Open the project in Visual C++ 2008.
-3. Compile and build the screensaver executable.
-4. Change the extension of the Drops.exe to Drops.scr

 ## Usage instructions

 To **download**, go to https://github.com/FelipeRT98/Drops/releases/tag/Latest